 How much does it cost?

 The cost varies from one insurer to another.
-A year’s Motor Legal Cover from Admiral costs £29.95.
+The cost of a year’s Motor Legal Cover from Admiral can vary, but you can find out more on our Motor Legal Protection page.

 How much legal cover should you have?

-The amount of cover offered by each insurer will be different.
+The amount of cover offered by an insurer will be different.
 With Admiral, you’re insured for up to £100,000 of solicitor (or other legal) fees.

-The amount you need really is up to you, but the amount covered is a good indicator of the potential bill if you have to cover the cost privately.
+The amount of legal cover you need will depend on your circumstances.
+However, it’s worth remembering that the total amount of your cover is a good indicator of the potential bill you may have to cover the cost privately if you didn’t have legal cover.

 What are the alternatives to legal cover?

 Switch on the TV during the day, and it won’t take long to find an advert for solicitors offering ‘no win, no fee’ representation.
-This places all of the risk on the solicitor’s doorstep, meaning you won’t end up out of pocket if you decide to proceed with using their services.
+A ‘no win, no fee’ representation from a solicitor means that all the risk is on them if the case doesn’t go in your favour, which means you won’t end up out of pocket if you decide to proceed with using their services.

 The downfall of such an arrangement is laid out in the name: if you win, you’ll have to pay a fee.
 Since no solicitor wants to lose money, you may find they refuse to take on your case if they think you’re unlikely to win.